-The International Telecommunication Union - Telecommunication Standardization Sector (ITU-T) is an "intergovernmental public-private partnership organization" which brings together experts from around the world to develop international standards known as ITU-T Recommendations which represents defining elements in the global infrastructure of ICT.
+The International Telecommunication Union - Telecommunication Standardization Sector (ITU-T) is an "intergovernmental public-private partnership organization" which brings together experts from around the world to develop international standards known as ITU-T Recommendations, which represents defining elements in the global infrastructure of ICT.

-This chapter does not include ITU-T study groups (equivalent to technical committees) but the organization is still introduced since it actively collaborates in the development of many ISO/IEC standards.
-Moreover, a list of ITU-T Recommendations (both published and under development) relevant in the context of the selected Smart ICT is provided in the Appendix.
+This chapter does not include ITU-T study groups (equivalent to technical committees) since it actively collaborates in the development of many ISO/IEC standards.
+Moreover, a list of ITU-T Recommendations (both published and under development) relevant in the context of the selected Smart ICT is provided in the Appendix (Chapter 7).